 Education Adventure Mini-Grants are small, one-time education-based grants made to community educators for the purchase of additional learning tools and resources that are not normally funded by school budgets.
 The grants seek to support teachers in the smaller school districts outside of Bloomington.
 Read more.

-United Way of Monroe County and the Community Foundation of Bloomington and Monroe County are leading a collaboration to reduce homelessness and the housing insecurity issues we face as a community.
+United Way of South Central Indiana and the Community Foundation of Bloomington and Monroe County are leading a collaboration to reduce homelessness and the housing insecurity issues we face as a community.
 Read more.

 Need help?
 Dial 2-1-1.
 Individuals needing food, housing, employment, child care, health care, counseling, or senior services are able to call 2-1-1 for immediate assistance, 24/7.
 Read more.